xuintl/RobotaPsyche/March 9 - Midterm/README.md

 I observed that with some rather simple principles, the entire system seems to be chaos, which is unpredictable.
 I am more convinced that the entire world may be set alive in the innate simplicity and observed unpredictability.

 Furthermore, adding contrasting sets of behavior to different scenarios, the insects become surprisingly authentic in the view of an observer.
-It has further proven to me that every organism consists of a "conditioned response" which I learned in psychology.
+It has further proven to me that every organism consists of "conditioned responses" which I learned in psychology.